blazingcloud/javascript_class/two/slides/02_slide.md

 * navigator - information about the web browser
 * frames - collection of frames and iframes

-!SLIDE bullets incremental
+!SLIDE bullets incremental small
 # Basic DOM Objects (continued) #

 * DIV - basic container
 * text node - container for text
 * NB: all text is contained in a text node

-!SLIDE bullets incremental
+!SLIDE bullets incremental small
 # <code>window</code> vs. <code>document</code>

 * <code>document</code> is the page